nrwl/nx-orb/README.md

 * Commit SHA from which PR originated (in the case of `pull_request`)
 * Commit SHA of the last successful CI run

+## Private repositories

+To use this orb with a private repository on your main branch, you need to grant the orb access to your CircleCI API.
+You can do this by creating an environment variable called `CIRCLE_API_TOKEN` in the context or the project.

 ## License

 [MIT](http://opensource.org/licenses/MIT)